 In this paper, we have presented an original method of discrimination using both information criteria and Dempster-Shafer's theory.
 The proposed methodology consists in initializing the belief functions with probability densities obtained by learning.
 By means of information criteria, we determine the attenuation of the belief assignment based on the dissimilarity between probability distributions.
-Results on artificial data demonstrate the effectiveness of the proposed method.
-Concerning real-world data, a study is engaged concerning the melanoma detection in dermatology as an help to skin cancer diagnosis.
-Future work is concerned with analysis of several decision rules using uncertainty measures proposed by Klir (1988) or Wang (1992).
+Results on artificial and real data demonstrate the effectiveness of the proposed method.
+Concerning the real-world data (diagnosis in dermatology), tests on a larger base are processing at this time.
+Future work is concerned with analysis of several decision rules using uncertainty measures proposed by Klir [13, 14].